 About Nasturtium Crimson Emperor

 The hummingbirds love the “Crimson Emperor” for her endless crimson cherry flowers and golden throats that adorn them freely all season long.
-Their semi-trailing habit quickly fill an areas with lush tropical growth.
+Their semi-trailing habit quickly fills areas with lush tropical growth.
 There’s plenty of extra to add zing to your salad with the leaves and flowers.
 The University of Illinois puts Nasturtium on their list of deer resistant plants.

 Nasturtium Crimson Emperor